Join the National Command Club!

 What’s The Goal?

 The entire restoration effort for this car will cost $55,000.
-The goal for this community-wide crowdfunding effort is $30,000, and these funds will be paired with funds from private sources to complete the restoration work on the National Command train car.
+The goal for this community-wide crowdfunding effort is $30,000, and these funds will be paired with a generous donation from Union Pacific to complete the restoration work on the National Command train car.

 How Can I Help?